The Impact of Skewing on Teradata demonstrated

-I tested SET and MULTISET tables to enlarge the test scenario a bit.
-The idea behind adding this table-level attribute was the following:
+I conducted tests on both SET and MULTISET tables to broaden the test scenario.
+The rationale behind incorporating this attribute at the table level was to:

 CREATE SET TABLE TABLE_NOT_SKEWED (A INTEGER, B INTEGER) PRIMARY INDEX (A) ;